sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/70splayTrees.md

 * When we go deep to a leaf node, and we perform a lot of `splay` operations (rotations) on it to make it the root node, we burn a lot of potential energy.
 * We get this energy from the ancestors as they go down along the way.
 * So, even though the actual cost (work) might be linear `O(n)`, we get help from the ancestors as they release and donate their potential energy (potential difference) and it makes the amortized cost of any sequence of operations `O(log n)`.

+## Other Benefits

+### Recency: Working Bound: Time Or Temporal Locality

+* The fresher the recency, the faster the access.
+* The subsequent access of recent and repeatedly accessed items take less time.
+* As the item becomes old and less frequently accessed, it goes deep down.
+* This forms a nice order where most recently and frequently accessed items take less time than the old and less frequently accessed items.
+* And this happens automatically.
+* For example, if we access `x`, and we want to access it immediately again, it only takes `O(1)`.
+* And if we access 3 other items after that, then accessing `x` again takes only `log 3`.
+* So, the time of accessing a particular item depends on the recent access or the last access of the same item.
+* Or in other words, accessing a particular item depends on how many other items we have accessed since the last access of the current subject.
+* This is particularly helpful for caching.

+### Frequency: Weighted Bound

+* The higher the frequency, faster the access.
+* If we access a particular item more frequently, it means that the item is more important to us and in this sense, it has more weight.
+* Frequently accessed items stay near to the root.
+* So that we can access them faster than the less frequently accessed items.

+### Spatial Locality: Dynamic Finger Bound: Neighbour Benefit

+* The nearby key takes less time than the far-apart (far away) key.
+* So, if we want to access the items in order, it is much faster.
+* So, walking through a sorted data is faster.
+* This is particularly helpful in range queries, ordered iteration, and cursor-based navigation.

+### Overall: Dynamic Optimality Conjecture: The Worst Case Constant

+* All these benefits together confirms that even if we build a perfect static binary search tree that knows the future access sequence, the splay tree that doesn't know about the sequence performs the same with a constant factor.

 ## Time Complexity